Molnix888/vscode-export-import-extensions/README.md

 ## Use

     $ ./vscode-export-import-extensions.sh
-    Usage: ./vscode-export-import-extensions.sh [-o <export|import>]
+    Usage: ./vscode-export-import-extensions.sh [-o <export|import>] [-p <arg...>]

-    Arguments:
+    -o  Operation to perform, can either be export or import: export - Exports list of installed Visual Studio Code extensions to a plain text file. import - Imports list of Visual Studio Code extensions from plain text file and adds the ones not installed yet.

-        export - Exports list of installed Visual Studio Code extensions to a plain text file. import - Imports list of Visual Studio Code extensions from plain text file and adds the ones not installed yet.
+    -p  Relative filepath, file shouldn't exist for export operation and should exist, be readable and not empty for import operation.